-Our chosen Yaesu G-500 AZ/EL Rotator is a relatively inexpensive Azimuth/Elevation rotator which is suitable for light-weight satellite antennas such as those in the LEO Pack.
+Our chosen Yaesu G-500 AZ/EL Rotator is a relatively inexpensive Azimuth/Elevation rotator suitable for lightweight satellite antennas such as those in the LEO Pack.
 This rotator can be installed as a single unit on the top of a tower or separated using a mast.
 We choose the latter approach as it is mechanically more robust and helps to keep the center of gravity for our portable antenna system low for improved stability.

-We added some custom fabricated plates to the tower to act as a bulkhead for feed line and control cable connections and to mount our low-noise preamplifiers.
+We added custom fabricated plates to the tower to act as a bulkhead for the feed line and control cable connections and to mount our low-noise preamplifiers.
 The control connections for the rotators and preamps were made using 6-pin Weatherpack connectors and rotator control cable from DXEngineering.
 The control cables are also 35′ long to match the length of our coax feed lines.
 This length should allow the tower and the control point to be separated by a reasonable distance in portable setups.

 Finally, we added a set of weight bags to securely anchor the tower when it is set up in a portable environment.
-These bags are filled with crushed stone and fasten to the legs of the Glen Martin tower with velcro straps.
+These bags are filled with crushed stone and fastened to the legs of the Glen Martin tower with velcro straps.

 The picture above shows the assembled LEO pack on the portable tower.
-We attached a short 28″ piece of mast material to the cross boom as a counterweight to provide better overall balance and to minimize strain on the elevation rotator.
+We attached a short 28″ piece of mast material to the cross boom as a counterweight to provide better overall balance and minimize strain on the elevation rotator.
 The antennas and the two outer sections of the mast can be easily removed to transport the antenna system.

 - A Portable Satellite Station Part 1 – A Simple Station for AO-85